"Music is a sign of God’s love for us and of our love for him." - USCCB

 The orchestra rehearses Thursdays 7:00-9:00pm for three weeks preceding each feast day.

-Rehearsal Schedule for Christmas:
+Rehearsal Schedule for Easter:

 If you are interested in serving in our Seasonal Instrumental Ensemble, contact David Mares at email@example.com to set up an audition.